spraddles/react-native-fullstack-app/README.md

 - (more steps for complete build)

 ### Tips:
-- start metro with no cache: `npx expo start --clear`
+- cache: start metro with no cache: `npx expo start --clear`
+- cache: clear `xcode` cache with `npm run cache:remove:xcode`
+- keyboard: different keyboard inputs (i.e. text vs. numbers) have different hooks: `onEndEditing` / `onSubmitEditing`
+- simulator: the handling of inputs from the PC / laptop keyboard is different to the simulator software keyboard, so use the simulator native software keyboard instead
-- if keyboard doesn't appear in iOS Simulator, select menu > io > connect hardware keyboard & select menu > io > toggle software keyboard
+- simulator: if keyboard doesn't appear in iOS Simulator, select menu > io > connect hardware keyboard & select menu > io > toggle software keyboard
-- clear `xcode` cache with `npm run cache:remove:xcode`
-- seeder only works in Expo Go app not iOS app
+- simulator: you can't use real native device features (like phone wallet) in Expo Go app, instead use the device simulator
-- splash screen only works in iOS app not Expo Go app
+- expo: splash screen only works in iOS app not Expo Go app
-- different keyboard inputs (i.e. text vs. numbers) have different hooks: `onEndEditing` / `onSubmitEditing`
+- expo: you can't have multiple instances of `metro` running else you'll get app errors
-- if you make router edits you may need to exit & reopen the app to see changes
+- router: if you make router edits you need to exit & restart the app + expo to see changes
-- you can't have multiple instances of `metro` running else you'll get app errors